 Isabel Lichtenstein, Roy’s first wife, was not inspired by Oswego living.
 She was the breadwinner in Cleveland, and lost all her clients when Roy wanted to play teacher-pretend at the State College in Oswego.
 I can only imagine her frustration, if it existed at all.
 Imagining is what this project is all about.
 Historical fiction through paint.

-I stretched a 1950s “Peasant” dinner napkin I purchased in a linen table set on eBay.
+I stretched a 1950s “Peasant” linen dinner napkin I purchased on eBay.
 Oil is a new medium for me.
 It is for more patient methods I cannot succumb to.
 I am a hyperactive painter, and must make oils work how I need them to.
 Painful, but worth every drop of turpentine.